 Economic Activities in Mauritania: Primary, Secondary, Tertiary, and Quaternary

-It lags behind Kenya, with a GDP per capita of 2099.30 USD.
-Despite facing challenges, Mauritania continues to strive for economic growth and development in the global landscape.
+Despite ongoing challenges, Mauritania continues to strive for economic growth and development in the global landscape, supported increasingly by its emerging gas sector.

 What are the economic activities of Mauritania?